-Ventilation in the kitchen is provided by a fan built into the bottom of the microwave oven over the stove.
+Ventilation in the kitchen is provided by a down draft vent system that is an integral part of the cooktop unit.
 The vent is ducted to the exterior.
 The vent fan is properly installed and is performing its intended function.